 2locally measured candidate: 410 tokens/s

-3candidate passes measured gate: TrueThink of a fulfillment tracker that usually updates a compact running state (SSM mode, fast and efficient), but occasionally opens the exact event history for a tricky address correction or failed delivery scan (attention mode, slower but precise).
+3candidate passes measured gate: TrueAn incident tracker usually updates a compact running state (SSM mode, fast and efficient), but occasionally opens exact event history for a tricky rollback decision or root-cause span (attention mode, slower but precise).

 Fixed-state SSM designs can regress on tasks requiring precise retrieval from context, while attention-only stacks incur KV-cache growth as contexts expand.
 Hybrid architectures are candidates for workloads that must balance those risks: